nvitya/hps_fpga/README.md

 ## Aiding tool: Platform Designer aka.
 QSYS

 In the Quartus at the **Tools** menu can be found the **Platform Designer**.
 With this tool you can add IP cores visually bind them and set their properties.
-When it is ready you can generate the VHDL code from it, which has to be then added to the project.
+Then you can generate the VHDL code from it, which has to be then added to the project.

 The minimal requiremenst for controlling the FPGA LEDS are:
   - Clock Source (automatically added for new projects)